rozhuk-im/ssdpd/README.md

 ## Features
 * can act as UPnP/DLNA ContentDirectory to share multimedia content
-* can announce some remote UPnP/DLNA devices
+* can announce remote UPnP/DLNA devices

 ## Compilation and Installation